The sleeping bank deposit customer - It is time to wake-up

 The short answer is - I'm ok with it.
 It may be mildly annoying for existing customers, but the benefits outweigh the costs.

 This does take the "sleeping bank customer" strategy to the next level!
 Let's take Webster Bank as an example.
-Webster is a growing bank located in the northeast U.S. According to their website, they have over $67B in assets.
+Webster is a growing bank located in the northeast U.S. According to their website in 2022, they have over $67B in assets.
 This makes them a "mid-size" bank.
 They also have over 200 branches.
 Per the Webster Bank website as of November 2022, their best savings rate is .02%.
 Webster also launched an affiliated brand called "Brio Direct."
 Brio Direct offers a High Yield Savings account with a 3.70% yield.
 Same bank - dramatically different savings rates!

 Like many banks, Webster struggles with balancing channels and products.
 Older customers traditionally like branches.
 Younger customers want smartphone convenience.
 Branches cost a bunch of money and require lower-rate deposits.
 Smartphone apps and digital channels are more cost-effective.
 Digital channels can both extend the bank's deposit reach outside its traditional branch footprint and justify a higher deposit rate.
 So Webster's strategy is to create distinct brands for these distinct customer segments that carry very different channel cost requirements.
 The Webster branch is available for those customers that want "place and people" and are willing to accept a lower deposit rate for that privilege.
-The Brio app is available for those willing to use digital channels for their banking needs.
+The Brio app is available for those willing to use lower-cost digital channels for their banking needs.
 They are rewarded with a higher deposit rate.
 Webster's marketing department will likely justify the 2 brand strategy as a customer-friendly means to prevent "channel confusion."
 The more genuine view is that Webster wants to prevent a profit-reducing cannibalization from a low deposit rate channel to a high deposit rate channel.
 That is - Webster wants their low-cost deposit bank customers to KEEP SLEEPING!

 If you are a Webster customer, this could be mildly annoying.
 Until you realize you truly value the branch feel and connect with the people at the branch.
-If it turns out you do not really need the "high touch, high cost" banking experience - Do not get mad - Get even.
+If it turns out you do not really need the "high touch, high cost" banking experience - do not get mad! - get even.
 Go online and open a Brio Direct High Yield Savings account and move your deposits!
 Vote with your feet!

 Q&A 5: When may it be justified to accept a low-rate deposit interest rate?